-- Ordinary (non-qualified) dividends and taxable distributions are taxed at your marginal income tax rate, which is determined by your taxable earnings.
+- Ordinary (nonqualified) dividends and taxable distributions are taxed at your marginal income tax rate, which is determined by your taxable earnings.

 High earners may owe the Net Investment Income Tax

-In addition to potentially paying the dividend taxes described above, dividend investors with modified adjusted gross incomes above $200,000 (for single taxpayers) or $250,000 (for married couples filing jointly) are also potentially subject to paying the Net Investment Income Tax.
-This tax is assessed regardless of whether the dividends received are classified as qualified or ordinary.
+In addition to the dividend taxes described above, dividend investors with modified adjusted gross incomes of more than $200,000 (for single taxpayers) or $250,000 (for married couples filing jointly) are also subject to the Net Investment Income Tax.
+The tax is assessed regardless of whether the dividends received are classified as qualified or ordinary.

 The Net Investment Income Tax is an additional 3.8% tax that applies to dividend income as well as to realized gains.
 It increases the effective total tax rate on dividends and other investment income.